tbh6277/TextBasedGame/IGME206_TextBasedGame/README.md

 For grading, the things to look at are:

+5 classes:
+1. Room -> rooms are stored in graph via Room[] connections
+2. Obstacle
+3. Ghost (enemy to fight)
+4. Lock
+5. GhostHunter

 Classes Inhereted from Obstacle:
 - Gost
+- Lock
 - Trap
-- Lock
-- These are all obstacles that result in either a success or failure

-Derived Class Override + extra member variable:
+Static member variable:
-- Ghost: name -> the ghost has a name, other obstacles do not
-- Lock: overrides Failure() because a failure to unlock does not mean defeat
+- in program, list of user choices

 Polymorphic behavior
 - (I am assuming this is referring to subtype polymorphism)
 - In the Ghost class, it has a list of obstacles that may be any of the child types

-Overloading + loop:
-- Program.RunGame()
-	- (The reason it is polymorphic is because it is also called from Obstacle.Failure() in the event that the user wishes to try again)

 Recursion:
 - In ghost hunter -> printing the list of items

-Take user input into account to make choices:
+- (Also in Ghost.Encounter(), but that one is less straightforward)

+Loop:
+- Program.RunGame()
+- Also basically every class has one

+Overloaded method:
-- Easiest example is in the while loop of Program.RunGame()
+- Program.RunGame()
-- DialogueHandler.Choices() handles the actual interaction with the user

-Take user input in accounts to make choices
-	can choose directions to progress to
-	can choose action to fight entity in room
+- Program.RunGame(startRoom)

-Static member variable:
+Derived Class Override + extra member variable:
-- in program, list of user choices

-When battle won -> should win item stored in array or list give user option to use an item from stack to win battle or unlock door upon exit or @ any point upon request, list remaining items in stack
+- Ghost: name -> the ghost has a name, other obstacles do not
+- Lock: overrides Failure() because a failure to unlock does not mean defeat

+The derived class attributes and members should be clear in Obstacle, Ghost, or Lock

+Item is "loot" class.
+They can be picked up and used as needed.